 According to the Centers for Disease Control and Prevention (CDC), when exposed to cold temperatures, your body begins to lose heat faster than it can be produced.
 Prolonged exposure to cold will eventually use up your body’s stored energy of causing hypothermia or other serious conditions that have the potential to cause permanent damage to the body.
-Frostbite is also very common, especially for individuals who are homeless.
+Frostbite is also very common, especially for individuals who are homeless, elderly, outdoor workers and newborns.

-Frostbite is an injury caused by freezing, often resulting in a loss of feeling and color in affected areas such as the nose, ears, cheeks, fingers or toes.
-This injury can permanent damage to the body, sometimes leading to amputation.
+Frostbite is an injury caused by freezing, often causes a loss of feeling and color in affected areas such as the nose, ears, cheeks, fingers or toes.
+This injury, similar to a burn, can permanently damage to the body, sometimes leading to amputation.
 Frostbite risk is increased in people with decreased blood circulation and people not properly dressed for extreme cold temperatures.

 Hypothermia or an abnormal low body temperature usually caused by long periods of time in the cold, and if a person becomes chilled by rain or sweat in cool temperatures.
 This injury has the potential to affect the brain, causing the victim to not know it is happening.
 Symptoms of hypothermia include shivering, exhaustion, confusion and slurred speech.